frederic-perez/AmE-dictionary/data/dictionary.md

 __spill__ _v_ _Spilling the coins of a roll of quarters into the drawer of the cash register._
 __spillover__ _n_ :two::hammer:
 __spin bike__ _n_ :camera:
+__spin one’s wheels__ _idiom_ :two: Expend effort with no result, as in _We’re just spinning our wheels here while management tries to make up its mind._ This idiom, with its image of a vehicle in snow or sand that spins its wheels but cannot move, dates from the mid-1900s. _Feel like you’ve been spinning your wheels in your job search?_
 __spin<sup>1</sup>__ _n_ _But don’t believe the spin._
 __spin<sup>2</sup>__ _v_ :two::hammer: _She spins the truth for whoever is paying her._
 __spinal tap__